Tommy Robinson UK rally “draws 3 MILLION”, Trump Launches Investigation of Left - SF633

 Try to prevent the spread of the lawlessness and the fascist chaos that's been unleashed against us.

-So when we say Donald Trump is a fascist, fascism, a huge component of fascism is uniting racism, bigotry, a form of racist nationalism.
+So when we say Donald Trump is a fascist, fascism, a huge component of fascism, is uniting racism, bigotry, a form of racist nationalism.

-This is we are now living in a fascist dictatorship.
+We are now living in a fascist dictatorship.

 We are worried about potential rise of fascism in this country.

-If we're worried about our democracy falling to an authoritarian and potentially fascist form of government, not only to roll over to Donald Trump's will, but to roll over our democracy and allow him to take over this country as a fascist dictator.
+Not only to roll over to Donald Trump's will, but to roll over our democracy and allow him to take over this country as a fascist dictator.

 When fascism isn't just coming, it's already here.

-The former chairman of the joint chiefs of staff, Mark Milley said, no one has ever been more dangerous to this country than Donald Trump, and he is a fascist to his core.
+The former chairman of the Joint Chiefs of Staff, Mark Milley, said, no one has ever been more dangerous to this country than Donald Trump, and he is a fascist to his core.

 Okay, so that's sort of like the priming and branding of the Republican and MAGA movement as fascist.